 The same pattern is seen using satellite signals from fishing vessels.

 The new location of these vessels is not known for squid.
 It is also an unlikely habitat as squid usually live near continental shelves and canyons where there are steep changes in water depth.
 It’s unclear what the vessels are fishing for now, but the sudden move from the eastern Pacific may be a reflection of a dwindling catch.

 Usually Chinese flagged squid fishers operating around South America concentrate off of Peru in the Pacific and Argentina in the Atlantic Ocean.
 For the past few years, some squid-fishing fleets have seen their catch decline in both regions.
-Undercurrent News reports that some Taiwanese boat captains abandoned squid altogether because of low catch.
+Undercurrent News reports that some boat captains from Chinese Taipei abandoned squid altogether because of low catch.
 They are now targeting Pacific saury (mackerel pike), which is found in the north Pacific.

 Perhaps the Chinese fleet around South America has also given up on catching squid.
 We noted that when many of the Chinese vessels off Peru began moving to the northwest, some of them turned south, headed for Argentina, but according to Undercurrent, Chinese captains who moved to Argentina said they wish they had stayed in Peru because the catch was so bad.

 The fleet that stayed in Peru may not have fared much better.
 By February 7, only three Chinese squid-fishing vessels remained in that location.
 Why so many have moved some 3,000 km to the northwest, and what they’re fishing for now remains a mystery to us.
 Whatever it is, it’s also drawn a crowd of Chinese vessels from the western Pacific.
 We checked in with the Southern Pacific Regional Management Organization that has jurisdiction over the area, and even they are not sure what the sudden change in location by this fleet means.